negar7918/oMHMM/readme.txt

-oMHMM (Orthogonal Mixture of Hidden Markov Models)
+"oMHMM (Orthogonal Mixture of Hidden Markov Models)"

 This is the source code of the following paper: